-1. They are a firm that’s constantly updating it’s knowledge base
+- They are a firm that’s constantly updating its knowledge base

-3. They contribute their community through donations and civic involvement
+- They contribute to their community through donations and civic involvement

 These are the messages you want to reinforce with your referral sources.
 By the way, on the subject of providing information to your clients and branding yourself at the same time, you should click on the “Articles/Cases section of the FMBK site where you will see four of the customized divorce guides we provide them with.
 Each of these divorce guides is about 30 pages, and provides helpful information for divorcing people.
 This is the type of content you’d want to have on your website, and this is the type of content that would differentiate your firm from all others.